FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 squadron bases where possible

-.: If you deviate from your flight path beware: there is a war on, and you may run into these squads and active
+.: If you deviate from your flight path beware: there is a war on, and you may run into these squads and

-ground units - for good or bad.
+active ground units - for good or bad.

-.: Flights are sometimes waiting on the ground at
+.: Flights are sometimes waiting on the ground

-interception, based on in-coming aircraft approach –
+off and interception, based on in-coming

-another part that creates the 'living world'.
+the 'living world'.

 (these flights are known as ‘GAI’ flights.

-.: Protect your men and material - excessive losses
+.: Protect your men and material - excessive losses can eventually lead to your squadron becoming grounded

 .: Visit the stores room to evaluate aircraft stock and aircraft repairs status

-.: Each Phase of the Battle of Britain is represented in the campaign, from the earlier Shipping attacks, Attacks on
+.: Each Phase of the Battle of Britain is represented in the campaign, from the earlier Shipping attacks,

-to all-out war on London.
+Attacks on Fighter Command Airfields to all-out war on London.

 .: A master 'Order of Battle' system controls the air and ground activity

-.: Pre-Flight briefing interface shows details of the intended operation, way-points, and target on an interactive map
+.: Pre-Flight briefing interface shows details of the intended operation, way-points, and target on an

-so that you are fully aware
+interactive map so that you are fully aware

 of what you have to do and more.

-.: Accurate tracking of all player squadron pilots, including the players A and B flight members, in runtime, for
+.: Accurate tracking of all player squadron pilots, including the players A and B flight members, in runtime,

-accurate post mission results and tallies.
-Each of the AI pilots in your squad have logbooks which you can peruse to
+the AI pilots in your squad have logbooks which you

-evaluate their progression strengths, weaknesses, claims and kills, and even view their medals.
+weaknesses, claims and kills, and even view their

-Since V1.19 they now for most RAF squadrons AI pilots also have a unique aircraft paint schemes assigned in
+Since V1.19 they now for most RAF squadrons AI

-campaign.
-So you can recognise who is flying along side by their aircraft designation!
+flying along side by their aircraft designation!

-.: Fly over beautiful landscape, and come home over the cliffs of Dover (to see all details ensure scenery is set on ‘5’
+.: Fly over beautiful landscape, and come home over the cliffs of Dover (to see all details ensure scenery is

-in workshops).
+set on ‘5’ in workshops).

 .: Fly with either dynamically changing weather.
-Other features include windscreens that are affected by weather
+Other features include windscreens that are affected by

-(frosty, rainy, etc.).
+weather (frosty, rainy, etc.).

-4 changing seasons represented in the terrain, including several levels of winter including several snow from heavy
+4 changing seasons represented in the terrain, including several levels of winter including several snow from

-to light.
+heavy to light.

 .: Detailed Player Flyable Aircraft: